List of Kent County Cricket Club first-class cricket records: Highest partnerships

 The highest partnership in Kent's history was 423 runs scored by Jordan Cox and Jack Leaning, set in 2020 at Canterbury against Sussex.
 This surpassed the previous highest partnership of 382 runs set in 2017.
 Cox and Leaning's partnership was unbroken when Kent were forced to declare their innings after 120 overs.

-The stand of 235 achieved by Woolley and Fielder in 1909 remains, as of 2021, a record for the 10th wicket in County cricket.
+The stand of 235 achieved by Woolley and Fielder in 1909 remains, as of 2023, a record for the 10th wicket in the County Championship.

 Appearances

 Five men have made more than 500 appearances for Kent in first-class cricket.